amplience/dc-cli/README.md

 These commands can be used to copy a hub's settings and content in their entirety to another hub, or to archive all parts of a hub which can be archived.

+Additionally, these commands may be used to store and retrieve hub configurations.

 [View commands for **hub**](docs/HUB.md)

 ## Building the CLI